 Amazon’s 1-click purchasing option, for example, was one of those experiments.
 The feature has been patented in 1999 and is worth billions in revenue each year, since it removes the friction of the checkout process entirely.

-Even the summary of this book takes you on an emotional rollercoaster.
+Even the summary of The Everything Store takes you on an emotional rollercoaster.
 I was thrown around from loving the creativity and boldness of the ideas, to disliking the stingy and strict working style, to admiring the grand vision and back.

 Amazon’s story is quite controversial and so is its founder, but the book manages to capture both the historic side of the path of Amazon’s success, as well as the quirks, ups and downs of human nature, that made it into what it is today.